femtomc/Jaynes.jl/docs/franklin/index.md

 **Jaynes.jl** (Jaynes) is a domain-specific compiler for [the generative function interface of Gen.jl](https://www.gen.dev/dev/ref/gfi/#Generative-function-interface-1)[^1].
 It also moonlights as a universal probabilistic programming framework.

-Currently supported inference algorithms (and MCMC kernels):
+Currently supported (native) inference algorithms (and MCMC kernels):

 * [MLE optimization for `learnable` parameters](library_api/inference/mle)
 * [MAP optimization for `Choice` sites](library_api/inference/map)